woody-hulse/LIGAND/README.md

-# LIT
+# LIGAND
-Lightweight Interpretable Transcription pipeline of coding and non-coding DNA sequences into amino acids
+Locus Inference and Generative Adversarial Network for gRNA Design